 In November 1977, Estela was a school principal in Buenos Aires when her daughter Laura was abducted by a military death squad.
 In April 1978 she learned from one of Laura’s fellow prisoners that Laura was still alive and that she was pregnant with a baby that would be born in June.
 In August, Estela was called to the police station to retrieve Laura’s corpse.
 She was told she was “privileged” to have the opportunity.
 Laura had been shot in the stomach and her face had been smashed with a rifle butt.

 Realizing that there were many other grandmothers like herself who were searching for their lost grandchildren, she helped found the Association of the Grandmothers of the Plaza de Mayo, named after the city square facing the presidential palace in downtown Buenos Aires.
-Since the Grandmother’s first recovery in 1984, 119 stolen children have been identified.
+Since the Grandmother’s first recovery in 1984, as of 2017, 119 stolen children had been identified.
 In 1989, Estela became their president.

 Along the way, there were stories that brought up policy issues.
 Should parents of stolen children be sent to prison?
 They were the only parents the stolen children had ever known.
 Many were good parents, with no knowledge they had adopted a stolen child.
 Some parents did not want their children to give DNA to the Databank, and put pressure on them not to contact the Grandmothers.
 Some children ran away from the Grandmothers to Uruguay or Paraguay.

 One of the case histories O’Shea presented was that of “Juan” who was born in a detention center.
 His mother was killed, and he was taken home by a military police officer.
 He was the 77th child recovered.